Aimery of Cyprus: Family, death, and succession

 Aimery and Isabella's marriage produced two more daughters, Sibylla and Melisende, and a son, Amalric, who stood to succeed to the throne of Jerusalem.
 While the children of his first marriage were given typical Lusignan names, Aimery's children with Isabella were named after her relatives.
 This, as well as the consistent references to Isabella as the daughter of King Amalric in Aimery's charters, suggests that Aimery strove to position himself and their children as part of her dynasty.
 Of the children Aimery had had with Eschiva, only Burgundia, Helvis, and Hugh survived their father; John and Guy died young, as did Alice, who had leprosy.
 Around 1202 Aimery gave Burgundia in marriage to the crusader Walter of Montbéliard.
 Aimery wished to name his new son-in-law and favourite to the office of constable of Jerusalem so that he could command the army in his absence.
 To do this, he granted Beirut to John of Ibelin in return for John's resignation from constableship.

 The young Amalric, son of Aimery and Isabella, died on 2 February 1205.
 Amalric's death precluded the establishment of the Lusignan dynasty in the mainland kingdom.
 After eating an excess of white mullet, King Aimery himself fell seriously ill.
 He died in Acre shortly after on 1 April.
 His body was taken to Cyprus and buried in the Cathedral of Saint Sophia in Nicosia.
 Aimery was succeeded in Cyprus by his only surviving son, 9-year-old Hugh I. Queen Isabella died shortly after, and her kingdom passed to her eldest daughter, Maria of Montferrat.
-Of the three marriages Aimery had planned with Henry of Champagne, only one could be celebrated, that of King Hugh to Henry's daughter Alice in 1210; it "bore its dynastic fruit in time to come".
+Of the three marriages Aimery had planned with Henry of Champagne, only one could be celebrated, that of King Hugh I to Henry's daughter Alice in 1210; it "bore its dynastic fruit in time to come".